Hotel Indigo Edinburgh – Princes Street, an IHG Hotel

 Addresses don’t get much better than this in Edinburgh, directly across from Waverley Station and the Balmoral, rooms at the front and the restaurant have sweeping views along the length of Princes Street right up to the castle.
 Not a bad view to start the day off on!

-Rooms are accessed by the original wooden staircase that ascends to the upper floors in the property.
+Rooms are accessed by the original wooden staircase that ascends to the upper floors of the property.
 There is also a lift so fear not!

 The Room

-Our room was large – larger than a standard room with wooden floors and rugs and paneled walls in soft greys.
-Each rooms is a different size so there is no cookie cutter finish to rooms in the hotel.
-Thanks to interior designer’s Matthews Mee who spent a week in Edinburgh immersing themselves in the city they have created spaces that feel Scottish in influence but have none of the ‘tweeness’ that you find in some hotels in Scotland that have added a few ‘Scottish influences’ in their design and ended up with a Disneyland feel to the place.
-You will not find any garish tartans, instead rich fabrics and fine cottons give a soft, warm and thoroughly romantic finish to rooms.
+Our room was large – larger than a standard room with wooden floors and rugs and panelled walls in soft greys.
+Each room is a different size so there is no cookie-cutter finish to rooms in the hotel.
+Thanks to interior designer Matthews Mee who spent a week in Edinburgh immersing themselves in the city they have created spaces that feel Scottish in influence but have none of the ‘tweeness’ that you find in some hotels in Scotland that have added a few ‘Scottish influences’ in their design and ended up with a Disneyland feel to the place.
+You will not find any garish tartans, instead, rich fabrics and fine cottons give a soft, warm and thoroughly romantic finish to rooms.

 Bathroom